proshenjitenv48/Showing-Gas-Sensor-Data-in-Blynk-through-IoT/README.md

     Blynk.run();
     timer.run(); // Run the timer
   }

-5. Upload the Code
+**5. Upload the Code**
-Connect your microcontroller to the computer via USB.
+- Connect your microcontroller to the computer via USB.
-Select the correct board and port in the Arduino IDE.
+- Select the correct board and port in the Arduino IDE.
-Upload the code.
+- Upload the code.

-6. View Data in the Blynk App
+**6. View Data in the Blynk App**
-Open the Blynk app.
+- Open the Blynk app.
-Start your project.
+- Start your project.
-You’ll see real-time gas sensor data displayed on the widget.
+- You’ll see real-time gas sensor data displayed on the widget.

-Tips:
+**Tips:**
-Calibrate the sensor: Some gas sensors require a warm-up period (e.g., 24-48 hours) for accurate readings.
+- Calibrate the sensor: Some gas sensors require a warm-up period (e.g., 24-48 hours) for accurate readings.
-Add thresholds/alerts: Use Blynk notifications to alert you when gas levels exceed a safe threshold.
+- Add thresholds/alerts: Use Blynk notifications to alert you when gas levels exceed a safe threshold.
-Test connections: Double-check wiring and power supply.
+- Test connections: Double-check wiring and power supply.
-Would you like assistance with any specific part, like troubleshooting, or customizing the project further?